Skip to main content

 ISO 6346 Validated Container Link

-Every photo linked to an ISO 6346-validated container number at capture — never filed under a mistyped reference or mismatched to the wrong container.
+Every photo linked to a check-digit-verified container number at capture — never filed under a mistyped reference or mismatched to the wrong container.

 Independent Shipper Archive